Neermita18/ChemSync/README.md

 * [Setup](#setup)

 ## General info
 This project is a simple and dynamic application to view chemical compounds based on selected thresholds.
+Lipinski's rule helps drugs be classified as 'orally active.'

 ## Technologies
 Project is created with: